Leopard and Porcupine

 “!Xo and the Leopard”

-Long ago, when the sky was lower and the rocks still remembered the footsteps of the gods, the animals held a gathering.
+Long ago, when the sky hung lower and the rocks still remembered the footsteps of the giants, the animals held a gathering.
+The leopard was proud in those days.
+His coat shimmered like gold dust spotted with shadows, and his hunger was great.

-The porcupine heard of this.
-But he was not afraid.
-He only said:
+The porcupine heard of this, but he did not fear.
+He only said, "Let the leopard come."

 "You are small," said the leopard.
 "But I am quick.
 I am strong."